Zerronir/youtubedownloader/readme.md

 This app is made to be used by everyone and you're free to modify the code as you like to improve it.

+## Dependencies needed
+In order to run the program properly you must have ffmpeg library installed on your computer and added to your PATH use this link to download the library `https://ffmpeg.org/download.html`.
+After you have the library downloaded extract it in your device and add it to the PATH

 ## Downloading the program
 To download this program you must run the next command in your terminal: